mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

 This branch contains the tables, the stored procedures, and a.sql file that contains the execute statement for the stored procedures.
 By using the statement given in this file, we can execute the above-mentioned stored procedures. <br> <br> We can add a new user to the [User] table using the
-Save_User stored procedure, while we can update any record within the database using the Update_User stored procedure, and we can get the details of the users in the User table using the Get_AllUsers stored procedure and the Get_User stored procedure.
+Save_User stored procedure, while we can update any record within the database using the Update_User stored procedure, and we can get the details of the users in the User table using the Get_AllUsers stored procedure and the Get_User stored procedure. <br><br>
+The .sql file can be seen in the execute folder.